 24. Students are ultimately responsible for ensuring that they select modules that fulfil the requirements of their award and, where appropriate, the requirements of any relevant PSRB.
 25. Normally, a student who is registered for a module and wishes to transfer to another module may do so at any time up to the end of the first week of the commencement of delivery of the module (for block delivery) or the end of the second week of the commencement of delivery (for semester or double-block delivery), subject to the agreement of the module leaders concerned and provided that the alternative module forms part of the validated course structure and there are places on the module.
 A student who is registered for a module and completes a module withdrawal form, with appropriate approval, within the specified timescale will be deemed not to have attempted the module for the purposes of this regulatory framework.
 Students who fail to complete a module withdrawal form within the specified timescale will remain registered on the module.
-In this case, failure to submit coursework assessments or to sit examinations will normally constitute failure in the module, unless extenuating circumstances are approved in accordance with the Extenuating Circumstances Policy.
+In this case, failure to submit coursework assessments or to sit examinations will normally constitute failure in the module, unless extenuating circumstances are approved in accordance with the Additional Time due to Extenuating Circumstances Policy.

-Pre- and co-requisite modules and excluded combinations

-26. Modules may be linked in such a way that a student is required to take one concurrently with another, in which case these modules shall be designated as co-requisites of each other within the module specifications.
+Pre- and co-requisite modules and excluded combinations Modules may be linked in such a way that a student is required to take one concurrently with another, in which case these modules shall be designated as co-requisites of each other within the module specifications.

-27. Modules may be linked such that a student is required to have passed one module or equivalent study/experience prior to studying another, in which case the former module or equivalent study/experience shall be designated as a pre-requisite for the latter within the module specifications.
-Credit for condoned modules (see paragraph 66) can fulfil the pre-requisite requirements, except in cases where the pre-requisite module is mandatory.
+27. Modules may be linked such that a student is required to have passed one module or equivalent study/experience prior to studying another, in which case the former module or equivalent study/experience shall be designated as a pre-requisite for the latter within the module Framework and Regulations for Undergraduate Awards Version: 7.0 (August 2024) Owner: Academic Registrar Page 7 of 32 specifications.
+Credit for condoned modules (see paragraph 67) can fulfil the pre-requisite requirements, except in cases where the pre-requisite module is mandatory.